Is the M.S. in Economics a STEM program?

 When are classes offered?

-What resources are available to students?
+What other resources are available to students?

 Our students have access to excellent resources.
 The School of Economics maintains a well-equipped computer lab dedicated to graduate students.
-The Georgia Tech Library has state of the art computerized collections and databases that are accessible to all graduate students and interlibrary loans allow students to readily access resources at Emory University and all other University System of Georgia libraries.
+The Georgia Tech Library has state-of-the-art computerized collections and databases that are accessible to all graduate students and interlibrary loans allow students to readily access resources at Emory University and all other University System of Georgia libraries.
 In addition, the Georgia Tech Library has a librarian dedicated to addressing research and resource needs for students in the School of Economics.